 Attend Office Hours on a regular basis.

-Submit your official UC IGETC (see step 2 above).
+Submit your official UC IGETC (see step 2 above or this page.)

 Attend a Field Study workshop to understand the steps for preparing for Field Study.